Beamforming and Device Selection Design in Federated Learning with Over-the-air Aggregation: Introduction

 \IEEEPARstart{F}{e} derated learning (FL) is an effective distributed machine learning technique that allows multiple devices to collaboratively learn a global model using their local datasets \cite{zhu2020toward,lim2020federated}.
 A parameter server needs to aggregate the local model updates from the devices to perform a global model update.
 However, in wireless FL, information exchange between the devices and the server can create stress on the limited communication resources, especially when a substantial number of devices participate in the process.
 In such a scenario, the devices may not be able to send their updates simultaneously via conventional orthogonal multiple access over the limited available bandwidth.

 In order to improve communication efficiency in wireless FL, analog aggregation of the local models has been proposed \cite{zhu2019broadband}.
 In this approach, the devices simultaneously transmit their local models using analog modulation over a shared wireless uplink channel, which naturally results in model aggregation at the receiver by superposition.
 Such over-the-air computation has attracted growing interest due to its advantages of efficient utilization of bandwidth and reduced communication latency over the conventional approach of orthogonal multiple access \cite{amiri2020machine,amiri2020federated,sery2020analog,guo2020analog,zhang2021gradient,zhang2021federated,wang2022online}.
+Some recent works have also developed real-life prototypes for FL with over-the-air aggregation \cite{PracticalImplementation1, PracticalImplementation2, PracticalImplementation3, PracticalImplementation4}.

 However, over-the-air computation is susceptible to noise, which can cause significant aggregation errors that propagate over the FL computation and communication iterations.
 Furthermore, the quality of aggregation is disproportionately affected by devices with weak channel conditions, since the devices with strong channel conditions have to reduce their transmit power in order to align their transmitted signal amplitude with that of devices experiencing weak channels.
 This adjustment leads to a lower received signal-to-noise ratio (SNR) \cite{lim2020federated}.
 Although excluding devices with weak channels can reduce the aggregation error, it can also harm the learning performance as a result of the reduced size of training data.
 Therefore, we need to carefully design an effective method for device selection that can properly trade off these two effects to improve the overall FL training performance.